This article shares very first step of Graph database tutorial for beginners.

 Step 5.
 Create relationship

-This is the CQL to create a relationship to connect 2 User
+This is the CQL to create a relationship to connect 2 User nodes.

 MATCH (a:User {name: $name1}), (b:User {name: $name2})